THE 2O25 14ER FEST

 Presented by THE EDGE AUTOMOTIVE

-Jeeps ‘N Java Colorado was created to bring owners of all makes and models of 4x4s together (many of which are fellow Coffee lovers) for a once a month unprecedented meetup group!
-Great way to meet other like minded folks to show off their rigs and enjoy an awesome cup of Joe!
+Jeeps ‘N Java Colorado was created to bring owners of all makes and models of 4x4s together (many of which are fellow Coffee lovers) for a once-a-month unprecedented meetup group!
+Great way to meet other like-minded folks to show off their rigs and enjoy an awesome cup of Joe!
 Please join us in celebrating two things we all love very much Jeeps ‘N Java!
+This is a special Jeeps ‘N Java 14er Fest Syle, all event participants and trail users are welcome to attend!

 Location: EAST MAIN STREET IN FRONT OF AVERY PARSON ELEMENTARY